Dancode-188/synckit/protocol/tla/FUGUE_VERIFICATION_COMPLETE.md

 - `StrongEventualConsistency` - Convergence with non-interleaving
 - `ReplicaStateInvariant` - Consistency during concurrent operations

-**Significance**: Proves Fugue's **key differentiator** - the maximal non-interleaving property that prevents character interleaving during concurrent edits.
-This is what makes Fugue superior to other text CRDTs like Yjs, Automerge, or RGA.
+**Why this matters**: This proves Fugue's **key differentiator** - the maximal non-interleaving property that prevents character interleaving during concurrent edits.
+This design choice prioritizes merge quality and user intent preservation, distinguishing Fugue from other text CRDTs like Yjs, Automerge, and RGA.

 **Note**: Verification did not complete due to large state space (276K states remaining in queue), but **zero violations across 5.6M explored states** provides strong evidence of correctness.